ssv32/gy/README.md

 - After installation, you need to configure the gy framework core, this can be done with a script gy/install/consoleInstallOptions.php
   (or edited file /gy/config/gy_config.php);
 - Then you need to install the table into the database with a script gy/install/installDataBaseTable.php (initial creation of the database and set access and its name in the step above).

+### After installation
+- You can get to the admin panel from the browser like this `<your project domain>/gy/admin/` (admin admin).<br/>
+- There is a demo site, you can install it with a console script `gy/install/installDemoSite1.php` (Should be sent as the first parameter `start`, example `php -f gy/install/installDemoSite1.php start`).<br/>
+- The demo site is needed for a small demonstration, it includes a directory `customDir`, with an example of customizing a component template, section `classes` (for custom classes or overriding classes gy), and the main page file `index.php`.

 ### Documentation